BREAKING: Sassella and The Deli will not reopen

 Pontiggia, currently a semifinalist for Best Chef Southwest by the James Beard Foundation, sent an email to patrons early Thursday morning that reads, in part: “It is with a heavy heart that we are announcing the closure of Sassella and The Deli at Sassella due to an unexpected and catastrophic water event in the restaurant.”

 The email goes on to explain how the restaurant was forced to close on Dec.
-13 of last year “due to structural damage” brought on by bursting water pipes.
-Pontiggia explained how “efforts to achieve a favorable response” from their insurance provider have not achieved “a resolution that allows us to stay open.”
+13 of last year “due to structural damage” brought on by leaky water pipes beneath the restaurant that finally burst.
+Pontiggia spoke to SFR on Thursday, and explained he was told the damage could require digging six feet under the kitchen to resolve.
+In his email to patrons, Pontiggia explained how “efforts to achieve a favorable response” from their insurance provider have not achieved “a resolution that allows us to stay open.”

 Dave Cathey